 NOT YOUR GRANDMA'S NEEDLEPOINT

 It’s SO IMPORTANT to start with a clean slate.
-Wash your face with a gentle natural face wash (we’re crushing on this one made with sea kelp) and dry off.
+Wash your face with a gentle natural face wash (we’re crushing on this face wash made with sea kelp) and dry off.

-Our derma rollers are made from .25 millimeter titanium.
-In other words, they’re tough enough to stand up to frequent use.
+Our derma rollers are made from .25 millimeter titanium needles.
+In other words, they are tough enough to stand up to frequent use.
 Take good care of it and it’ll take good care of you!

 The lifespan of derma rollers vary depending on how often they’re used and how well they’re treated.
 A general rule of thumb is when their movement starts to get jerky, it’s time to replace.
 It’s also important to replace your roller if you drop it.
 Derma rolling is safe and painless when done with a well-tuned tool.
 Even a small fall can damage your roller, which in turn can damage your skin.
 Better to be safe than sorry!

 Please don’t.
 Derma rollers are not intended for use on acne, cold sores, or any kind of open wound.
-Best case scenario it’s really, really uncomfortable.
-Worse case it puts you at risk for infection.
-Not worth it.
+Better safe than sorry!

 Most people see results within 4 – 8 rolling sessions.
 Some people see results as early as their first roll.
 Everyone’s body is a little different, so there’s no way to say for sure.
 We encourage anyone trying rolling to think of it as a marathon, not a sprint.
 Great results will come from consistent, regular use.